Health Indicator Report of Health Insurance Coverage

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

 Data Interpretation IssuesEstimates of the uninsured in Utah are currently calculated using a set of state-added questions included on the Utah Behavioral Risk Factor Surveillance System (BRFSS).
 Formerly these questions were asked on two state-based surveys - the Utah Healthcare Access Survey (UHAS) and the Utah Health Status Survey (HSS).
 Since 2011 the BRFSS has included both landline and cell phone telephone interviews as well as an updated weighting methodology.
-For more information about the changing methodology, please see: http://health.utah.gov/opha/publications/brfss/Raking/Raking%20impact%202011.pdf.
-Compared with state surveys in Utah, the U.S. Current Population Survey (CPS) has historically yielded higher estimates for the proportion of the Utah population with no health insurance coverage.
-The reasons for this are not entirely clear, but may include difference in question wording, data weighting, and data imputation for missing values.
-For a thorough discussion of why state health insurance estimates generally differ from those produced by the U.S. Census Bureau, please refer to the State Health Access Data Assistance Center (SHADAC) publication 'Comparing Federal Government Surveys that Count the Uninsured: 2014' at http://www.shadac.org/publications/comparing-federal-government-surveys-count-uninsured-2014 The Census Bureau suggests using 2-year averages to look at changes in state rates over time, according to the CPS 2009 Annual Social and Economic Supplement technical notes, Appendix G, available at http://www.census.gov/prod/techdoc/cps/cpsmar09.pdf.
-For the historical CPS graph, we use the CPS single-year estimates to compare with the UHAS one-year estimates.
-Though CPS does not suppress Utah's single-year estimates, they should be interpreted with some caution.
-Starting in 2008, the American Community Survey (ACS) has also included a question about health insurance coverage.
-The ACS has a larger sample size and may yield more accurate estimates of health insurance coverage.
-However, because there are only six years of data from this survey so far, this indicator will continue to include historical national numbers from the CPS.
+For more information, please see: [http://health.utah.gov/opha/publications/brfss/Raking/Raking%20impact%202011.pdf].
+Compared with state surveys in Utah, the U.S. Current Population Survey (CPS) and the American Community Survey (ACS) have historically yielded higher estimates of the Utah population with no health insurance coverage.
+Reasons may include difference in question wording, data weighting, and data imputation for missing values.
+For a thorough discussion of why state health insurance estimates differ from those produced by the U.S. Census Bureau, please refer to the State Health Access Data Assistance Center (SHADAC) publication 'Comparing Federal Government Surveys that Count the Uninsured: 2014' at [http://www.shadac.org/publications/comparing-federal-government-surveys-count-uninsured-2014].

 - Utah and U.S. UHAS and CPS Estimates, 1988-2008